Low Car Diet 4.0

 The Low Car Diet was about behavior change; so was Fynch, of course, after all, if you do what you always did, you get what you always had.
 So much for the similarities.
 Based on the lessons learned, we built a completely new program.
 In doing so, we assumed that Fynch should fit in with existing business processes and specifically the process around declaring mobility and working from home.

-📆 Administrative convenience: Fynch takes the friction out of the travel expense declaration process, making a manual home office & travel expense declaration a reality of the past.
+📆 Administrative convenience: Fynch takes the friction out of the travel expense declaration process, leaving manual work-from-home days & travel expense declaration in the past.
 Because the employee uses Fynch to declare trips and work-from-home days, we can also reward them for sustainable behavior.

-🛣 Incentives for sustainable behavior: All mobility reimbursements easily adjustable by mode of transportation (biking and walking higher than fossil car, for example);
+🛣 Incentives for sustainable behavior: All mobility reimbursements easily adjustable by mode of transportation (biking and walking higher than a car, for example);

 🚲 Vitality: The Fynch app rewards employees with coins for active mobility (biking and walking);